panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 ### Type DAC:

-This access point type is used to control board's DACs and consists of two domain names.
+This access point type is used to control the board's DACs and consists of two domain names.

-Root domain:        Holds a DAC setpoint in floating-point format (real value, -10:+10 Volts, <float>, r/w)
+Root domain:        Holds a DAC setpoint in floating-point format (real value, -10:+10 Volts, r/w)
 <br />
-Sub domain (.raw):    Holds a DAC setpoint in a raw binary format (integer value 0:4095 discrets, <int>, r/w)
+Sub domain (.raw):    Holds a DAC setpoint in a raw binary format (integer value 0:4095 discrets, r/w)

 Here is a list of all possible DAC's access points: